Elasticsearch notes

 • if you squint, a grouping of documents - a collection you search as a whole

-• you can have multiple indexes a per cluster (and may well want to)
+• you can have multiple indexes a per cluster (and easily want to)

-...and this is the point at which you can stop reading this section if you're just doing some experiments on one host.
+For your first experiments, you can skim or skip reading the rest of this section - the details matter more to efficiency and distribution.
 You will get to them once you if and when you need to scale to multiple hosts.

 shard